duncan-bayne/incedo/README.markdown

 -------------
 Use a text editor to edit config.yml.

-Ensure that all the keywords you want to be alerted about are present in the list uncomment the action section appropriate to your operating system (either Windows or Linux)
+Ensure that all the keywords you want to be alerted about are present in the list uncomment the action section appropriate to your operating system (either Windows or Linux).

 execution
 ---------